CaveSurveying/tunnelx/symbols/helpfile.md

 the currently selected subset (set through the **subs** tab), or the viewable graphics area.
 Select the subset for the *A1 frame* to produce a consistent result.

 The dimensions stated in *Real dimensions:* correspond to a  baseline scale of `1:1000`, so a 500m wide cave will be 50cm on the paper.
 Vary the pixel dimensions by changing the resolution in dots per inch (on this 1:1000 paper).

 The directory for output and name of file are listed below.

 Because the same sketch may appear as in different *subset styles*, a proper rendering may require the symbols to be layed out multiple times.
-Select *Full draw* to enable this, or preview using one of the lesser modes.
+Select *Full draw* (rather than the default of Quick draw) to enable this, or preview using one of the other modes.

 Other options include output to *Gray scale* and *Transparent* colour to make the white areas alpha=0 for use in other graphics packages.